Saronic Gulf, Greece

 - Fresh fish

 Tip: visit the traditional taverna Xeri Elia, where Leonard Cohen used to enjoy his meals and write lyrics.
+Other must-visit restaurants include To Pefkaki and the tavern Marina.

 Villages in Hydra